 System health and system ID indicator code Condition Solid blue Indicates that the system is turned on, system is healthy, and system ID mode is not active.
 Press the system health and system ID button to switch to system ID mode.
 Blinking blue Indicates that the system ID mode is active.
 Press the system health and system ID button to switch to system health mode.
 Solid amber Indicates that the system is in fail-safe mode.
 If the problem persists, see the Getting help section.

+Table 6.
+System health and system ID indicator codes (continued)

-Blinking amber Indicates that the system is experiencing a fault.
+System health and system ID indicator code Condition Blinking amber Indicates that the system is experiencing a fault.
 Check the System Event Log or the LCD panel, if available on the bezel, for specific error messages.
-For information about the event and error messages generated by the system firmware and agents that monitor system components, go to qrl.dell.com > Look Up > Error Code, type the error code, and then click Look it up iDRAC Quick Sync 2 indicator codes iDRAC Quick Sync 2 module (optional) is located on the left control panel of your system.
+For more information about error messages, see the Event and Error Message Reference Guide for 14th Generation Dell EMC PowerEdge Servers at www.dell.com/qrl.

+iDRAC Quick Sync 2 indicator codes

+iDRAC Quick Sync 2 module (optional) is located on the left control panel of your system.

-iDRAC Quick Sync 2 indicators
+Figure 7. iDRAC Quick Sync 2 indicators